nZEDb/nZEDb/docs/Ubuntu 13.10 INSTALL GUIDE.md

                 sudo nano /etc/mysql/my.cnf

-           Note: Change or add the following values to the [mysqld] section:
+           Note: Change or add (if they are missing) the following values to the [mysqld] section:

                 max_allowed_packet = 16M
                 group_concat_max_len = 8192